Residents in Ward 3 seek to understand homeless services

 Stressing the importance of permanent supportive housing, which is what Adams benefited from, Rabinowitz said there is often tension between voucher holders and existing residents, who do not receive rent subsidies, when they begin sharing a building.
 He suggested this discomfort stems from racial differences or differences in economic status.

-Councilmember Cheh acknowledged constituent complaints about Sedgwick Gardens, and said that she has visited the Connecticut Avenue building.
-Cheh said voucher holders occupy approximately half of the 140 units, which is an unusually large number.
+Councilmember Cheh acknowledged constituent complaints about Sedgwick Gardens, saying she has visited the Connecticut Avenue building.
+Voucher holders occupy approximately half of the 140 units, which is an unusually large number, according to Cheh.

 Fifty percent of the rent-subsidized residents of Sedgwick Gardens receive federal housing vouchers through the D.C.
 Housing Authority and the others are provided with vouchers by the D.C.
 Department of Human Services.
 The housing authority operates independently of the mayor’s administration, but two bills introduced at a Feb.
 5 legislative meeting may change that.